All Episodes

 You get to keep your doctor if you like it.

-You have to keep your plan if you like it.
+If you keep your plan if you like it.

-Well then what was wrong?
+Well, then what was wrong?

 Why the hell do we have to turn everything upside down?